TheWorkflowAcademy/Zoho-CRM-Trigger-Workflow-Assignment-Rule-Deluge/README.md

 *Note: Replace "4409363000012741244" with the respective assignment rule ID.*

 ### Update Records
 Unfortunately, the `{trigger":{"workflow"}}` parameter does not work for updates.
-To trigger workflows on record updates, you need to abandon Deluge task and use the following API call instead, with the exact parameters in this specific format.
+To trigger workflows on record updates, you need to use the following API call instead.

+If you do not specify the trigger, it will automatically trigger workflows, blueprints and approvals.
+* If you **do not** wish to trigger, you need to enter the trigger value as `[]` (an empty list) in the *trigger* parameter.
+ * It's important to switch off the trigger if your script is being triggered on Edit of any field to prevent a self-triggering loop from happening.
+* If you wish to only trigger the workflow, add "workflow" into the list for the *trigger* parameter like below.

 ```javascript
 datalist = List();